Dattito/signal-cli-grpc-api/README.md

-# Dockerized Signal Messenger REST API
+# Dockerized Signal Messenger gRPC API
+This project is forked from [signal-cli-rest-api](https://github.com/datti-to/signal-cli-grpc-api) to create a gRPC based version.

-This project creates a small dockerized REST API around [signal-cli](https://github.com/AsamK/signal-cli).
+This project creates a small dockerized gRPC API around [signal-cli](https://github.com/AsamK/signal-cli).

-At the moment, the following functionality is exposed via REST:
+At the moment, the following functionality is exposed via gRPC:

 - Register a number
 - Verify the number using the code received via SMS